• Skip to primary navigation

 Von Braun Center PlayhouseHuntsville

-The primary objective to the Black Belt Museum is to collect, preserve, interpret, and exhibit natural history specimens and historic artifacts, craft, and artworks from the central Black Belt.
-The collection includes a number of objects from Native American, European American, and African American cultures, such as fossils, rock and minerals, plants and animals, historical and archaeological artifacts, and archives.
-The current activities of the Black Belt Museum include, but are not limited to, digital documentation of the art and fossil collections, creation of a database for the information, accessioning archival materials in possession of the Museum, and solicitation of archival materials for the Museum's collection.
+The primary objective to the Black Belt Museum is to collect, preserve, interpret, and exhibit natural history specimens and historic artifacts, crafts, and artworks from the Black Belt of Alabama and Mississippi.
+The collection includes a number of objects from Native American, European American, and African American cultures, such as fossils, rocks and minerals, plants and animals, historical and archaeological artifacts, and archives.

 Lee County Historical SocietyLoachapoka